Azure/azure-powershell/src/PrivateDns/PrivateDns/help/Get-AzPrivateDnsVirtualNetworkLink.md

 ```

 ### -Name
-Specifies the name of the Private DNS virtual network link to get.
+Specifies the name of the virtual network link to get.
 If you do not specify a value for the *Name* parameter, this cmdlet gets all links associated with the specified Private DNS zone in the specified resource group.

 ```yaml